Candice Swanepoel Gets Wet In The Tiniest Green Bikini

-Victoria’s Secret Angel Candice Swanepoel was showing off one her bikinis in action in new photos posted to the official Instagram account of her swimwear line, Tropic of C. The line shared a new snap of the stunning model in three parts on social media on May 5 as she lay back in the water in a satin-style wraparound two-piece.
+Victoria’s Secret Angel Candice Swanepoel was showing off one of her bikinis in new photos posted to the official Instagram account of her swimwear line, Tropic of C. The line shared a new snap of the stunning model in three parts on social media on May 5 as she lay back in the water in a satin-style wraparound two-piece.

-The first upload showed a close-up of Candice’s head as she relaxed in the water, while the second gave the best look at her unique bikini look which wrapped around her seriously toned torso.
+The first upload showed a close-up of Candice’s head as she relaxed in the water, while the second gave the best look at her unique bikini, which wrapped around her seriously toned torso.
 The third new upload then gave the account’s more than 327,000 followers a look at the skimpy green high-waisted bottoms.

-In the caption, Tropic of C revealed that the stunning mom of two was rocking the Bianca top and matching Bianca bottoms which gave of a shiny satin effect as she hit the water in the fun two-piece bikini.
+In the caption, Tropic of C revealed that the stunning mom of two was rocking the Bianca top and matching Bianca bottoms, which gave of a shiny satin effect as she hit the water in the fun two-piece bikini.

 But Candice is definitely no stranger to a bikini photo shoot.

-The star recently bared her booty in another bikini from her collection as she sported a fun two-piece of the Easter holiday.
+The star recently bared her booty in another bikini from her collection as she sported a fun two-piece on the Easter holiday.

 As The Inquisitr reported, Swanepoel showed off some skin as she went on an Easter hunt in a very tropical location earlier this year.